 Portreath School always treats its children as unique individuals, and it seeks to address the wholeness of each child in relation to their intellectual, physical, spiritual, social and moral development.
+We aim to create an inclusive environment for all pupils which openly discusses differences between people and celebrates diversity.
 Our school aim is to provide a safe and nurturing environment in which all children feel safe and able to voice any concerns they have.
-Part of this safe and nurturing environment is tackling any form of bullying swiftly and effectively when or if it occurs.
+Part of this safe and nurturing environment includes tackling any form of bullying swiftly and effectively when or if it occurs.
 We promote the needs of all pupil's irrespective of characteristics such as disability, gender, religion, race or age.
 By knowing and talking about this we will reduce the number of bullying incidents that happen.
 Portreath School is committed to developing an anti-bullying culture where the bullying of adults, children or young people is not tolerated in any form.

 We recognise that no school can state 'there is no bullying here' and at Portreath school we do recognise that bullying can occur.
-It can be harmful, both physically and emotionally, for the victim.
-It can also be a sign that the child carrying out the bullying may have underlying issues that need to be addressed and appropriate support given.
+It can be harmful, both physically and emotionally, for the person targeted.
+It can also be a sign that the child (ren) carrying out the bullying may have underlying issues that need to be addressed and appropriate support given.
 Whenever the opportunity arises it must be made very clear that we will not tolerate bullying at our school.
 We are committed to providing a caring, friendly and safe environment for all our pupils so that they can grow and learn in a relaxed and safe environment.

-The purpose of this policy is to enable adults in the school to recognise bullying, when it takes place, and to deal with it effectively.
+The school is aware of its legal obligations including the Equalities Act 2010.
+We are aware of our role within the local community supporting parents/carers and working with other agencies outside the school where appropriate.
+The purpose of this policy is to enable adults to recognise bullying, when it takes place, and to deal with it effectively.